Tales of Us Tour

 Tales of Us is the sixth concert tour from British band Goldfrapp in support of their sixth studio album, Tales of Us, released in September 2013.

 Development

 The tour was announced in early June 2013, following the announcement of the release of their new album through their official website.
-The band announced dates in Europe and Australia.
-The first concert was a warm up show in Bristol at the Trinity Centre, with 2 further shows at the Albert Hall in Manchester, England as part of the Manchester International Festival and was the premiere of all songs from the new album along with some additional goldfrapp tracks.
+The band announced dates in Europe and Australia, the first concert was a warm up show in Bristol at the Trinity Centre, with 2 further shows at the Albert Hall in Manchester, England as part of the Manchester International Festival and sees the premiere of all songs from the new album, including some of the band's biggest hits.
 Also announced was a date at Somerset House as part of the "Summer Series" and 2 festival dates.
-The tour officially kicked off in Amsterdam in October, 2013.
+The tour officially kicked off in Amsterdam in October 2013.

 Band

 The band consists of 6 members (including Alison Goldfrapp).
 These are: